John Levitow: Biography

 Despite more than 40 wounds in his back and legs, Levitow saw the loose flare, its fuse burning with clouds of smoke, rolling amid ammunition cans that contained 19,000 rounds of live ammunition.
-When the flare exploded it would detonate the ammunition and burn a hole through the floor to the aircraft's control cables below.
-Through a haze of pain and shock, unable to stand up, and fighting the aircraft's 30-degree bank angle, Levitow crawled to the flare and threw himself upon it.
+When the flare exploded, it could detonate the ammunition and burn a hole through the floor to the aircraft's control cables below.
+Through a haze of pain and shock, unable to stand up, and fighting the aircraft's 30° bank angle, Levitow crawled to the flare and threw himself upon it.
 Hugging it to his body, he dragged himself back to the rear of the cabin and pushed it through the open cargo door an instant before it ignited, saving the aircraft and its crew.
 When the aircraft finally returned to the base, the extent of the damage became apparent.
-The AC-47 had more than 3,500 holes in the wings and fuselage, one measuring more than three feet long.
+The AC-47 had more than 3,500 holes in the wings and fuselage, one measuring more than 3 ft long.

 Levitow received the Medal of Honor from President Richard Nixon on, May 14, 1970, on Armed Forces Day.

 Levitow died of cancer on November 8, 2000.
 He is buried at Arlington National Cemetery in Virginia.
 His grave can be found in section 66, site 7107.

-The John Levitow Award is the highest honor presented to a graduate of Air Force Enlisted Professional Military Education (PME), including Airman Leadership School, NCO Academy, and the Senior NCO Academy.
+The John Levitow Award is the highest honor presented to a graduate of Air Force Enlisted Professional Military Education, including Airman Leadership School, NCO Academy, and the Senior NCO Academy.
 To be eligible for the award, a graduate must rank in the top 1% of his or her class.

-Military Decorations
+Military decorations

 Medal of Honor citation

 Rank and organization: Sergeant, U.S. Air Force, 3d Special Operations Squadron. place and date: Long Binh Army post, Republic of Vietnam, 24 February 1969.
 Entered service at: New Haven, Conn.
 Born: 1 November 1945, Hartford, Conn.